The Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project

 - A business improvement program for Ethiopian men and women business owners in Be’er Sheva

-The business development training component of the project includes participants attending several months of training on how to manage funds, focus their business capabilities and ideas, create and manage a micro-enterprise, requirements as to taxes, VAT and licensing, preparing business plans and navigating the loan approval process.
-The mentoring and technical assistance component of the project includes participants who receive loans receiving post-loan mentoring and technical assistance from a KIEDF-approved financial advisor over a period of several months.
-The local program administration component of the project includes an organization, centre or other non-profit being engaged to recruit the group participants, provide facilities and refreshments, coordinate group meetings and provide related services.
+The business development training component of the project included participants attending several months of training on how to manage funds, focus their business capabilities and ideas, create and manage a micro-enterprise, requirements as to taxes, VAT and licensing, preparing business plans and navigating the loan approval process.
+The mentoring and technical assistance component of the project included participants who received loans receiving post-loan mentoring and technical assistance from a KIEDF-approved financial advisor over a period of several months.
+The local program administration component of the project included an organization, centre or other non-profit being engaged to recruit the group participants, provide facilities and refreshments, coordinate group meetings and provide related services.

 Bedouin women held a fair in Rahat, Israel through the Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project.
 Click here to read an English translation of a June 22, 2008 Negev News article (original in Arabic) on the event and click here for a Power Point presentation on the event.